SMByC/ArrNorm/README.md

 ---

-> *Note:* For uninstall/update this plugin Windows, due to some dlls that the plugin has, you must first deactivate, restart Qgis and finally update and activate.
+> Check the [ArrNorm-Qgis-processing](https://github.com/SMByC/ArrNorm-Qgis-processing) implementation of Arrnorm as a Qgis processing.

 ## Parameters